samueljamesbell/samueljamesbell.github.io/research.md

 bias, then we now have quite a radically different search space to solve our problems.
 Can we systematically generate architectures that express biases appropriate for given tasks?
 Can we determine how such architectures can be composed together?
-Does there exist a theoretical underpinning for why some topologies might be better than others?
+What is the theoretical underpinning for why some topologies might be better than others?

-### Cost function generation
+### Cost function
-Supervised deep learning, and deep reinforcement learning, presuppose the existence of a well-defined, global cost function by which predictions or actions can be evaluated.
-Is it safe to assume one of these doesn’t exist for humans?
-Can we posit that multiple distinct cost functions exist for different tasks, with error propagated back appropriately?
-In vision, when distinguishing between two similar objects observed, frontal lobe activation decreases with repeated observation, as visual cortex activation increases.
-Is frontal lobe executive function responsible for cost in this case (for some vague definition of responsible)?
+Supervised deep learning, and deep reinforcement learning, presuppose the existence of a global cost function by which predictions or actions can be evaluated.
+For complex tasks, it seems safe to say that such a function will be difficult to define by hand.
+Can we systematically generate an approximation?

 ### Symbolic reasoning
-Can we build fully-differentiable symbolic theorem provers?
-Is this just a classic problem for neural program induction?
-Can we train them from natural language examples?
+Can we build a fully-differentiable symbolic theorem prover?
+Could we train one from natural language examples?

 ### Attention
 What is actually captured in an attention vector in neural machine